johnvenkiah/CI_PP3_John_Venkiah/README.md

 Click [here](https://github.com/johnvenkiah/CI_PP3_John_Venkiah/blob/main/docs/validation/validation.md) to view them.

-## Testing of User Stories
+## Testing of patient User Stories

 User stories are tested with the features that cover them.
 All user stories passed the tests.

-### Testing of patient user stories

 <details>
   <summary>View patient user story tests</summary>

-#### Patient user story 1: I would like to be able to book an appointment at a time of my choosing, should the appointement be available
+### Patient user story 1.
+I would like to be able to book an appointment at a time of my choosing, should the appointement be available
 ___

 **Covered by feature 1: The Patient Booking System**